Sunbird-Ed/incubator-superset/superset_README.md

 Algo:
 1. Submit for review Superset
 2. Publish as draft
-3. Generate Druid Query from superset and store it db 4.1.
+3. Generate Druid Query from superset and store in db
+4. Generate Report config for portal and store in db 4.1.
+If it is a new report
+    -> Create new report
+    -> Create new chart
+4.1.
+If existing report
+    Update existing report by report id
+        -> If existing chart, Update existing chart by chart id -> If new chart, Create new chart

+5.1.
 By Report service API, create Report config or update report config if it is getting added to report.
 And update the status back in db.
-4.2.
+5.2.
 After report service API call, create Report config in Analytics API.
 And update the status back in db.

+5. store the report url in db from the report service API

 HE-15